Jayveer/Decima-Explorer/README.md

 ##  Usage

 There are two flavours of Decima Explorer, one that can be run from the command line and one that runs as a Graphical User Interface.
-If the Ooz library fails to decompress a file you will need to use a version of the oodle dll.
+If the Ooz library fails to decompress a file you will need to use a version of the oodle dll (x64 as this is a 64-bit program).
 Repacking will require the oodle dll.

 ### GUI